msangel/msangel.github.io/_drafts/docker.md

 The hypervisor, also referred to as Virtual Machine Manager (VMM), is what enables virtualization (running several operating systems on one physical computer).
 It allows the host computer to share its resources between VMs([link](https://www.vmware.com/topics/glossary/content/hypervisor)).
 There exists two types of hypervisor: native(or bare metal) and hosted.

+### native
-This software is installed right on top of the underlying machine’s hardware (so, in this case, there is no Host OS, there are only Guest OS’s).
+In native type the hypervisor is installed right on top of the underlying machine’s hardware (so, in this case, there is no host OS, there are only guest OS’s).
 You would do this on a machine on which the whole purpose was to run many virtual machines.

 Type 1, also called “Bare Metal Hypervisor”
 Type 1 hypervisors have their own device drivers and interact with hardware directly unlike type 2 hypervisors.
 That’s what makes them faster, simpler and hence more stable.